Lok Wah Estate: Commerce

 Most commercial space in the estate is housed in the Lok Wah Commercial Centre, a multi-storey open-air shopping centre between Lok Wah North Estate and Lok Nga Court.
 It was opened in 1985 and comprises an internal floor area of 108510 sqft.
 It is built atop a multi-storey car park with 650 spaces, but as the complex is built within a valley the car park is barely noticeable – the shopping centre appears to be at ground level.
-The commercial centre and car park were originally owned and managed by the Housing Authority, but were transferred to The Link REIT on 25 November 2005.
-The Link was criticised for abandoning the fountain at the shopping centre, and for raising rents.
+The commercial centre and car park were originally owned and managed by the Housing Authority, but were transferred to Link REIT on 25 November 2005.
+Link REIT was criticised for abandoning the fountain at the shopping centre, and for raising rents.